 One way to understand that definition is that a DAO needs two Operating Systems.

 The first Operating System is the cool, new, autonomous, blockchain-based Operating System that runs on computers and tells the computers what to do.
 This Computer OS makes any decisions that the computer is programmed to make.
 You do nothing, it does everything.
 It’s like a perfectly written law that requires no interpretation and enforces itself.
 As we know from our legislative and judicial systems, it’s difficult if not impossible to write a law that requires no interpretation.
 (And it’s even harder to write a law that enforces itself, which the blockchain now makes more possible than ever.)

 The second Operating System is the boring, old-fashioned, off-chain Operating System that runs on people and gives the people their rules and guidelines.
 This People OS is a set of materials that defines what your organization is trying to do and how you’re going to do it.
 You can read more about the People OS here.
-If the Computer OS is a perfectly written law, then your People OS is your constitution.
+If the Computer OS is like a perfectly written law, then the People OS is more like a constitution.
 It gives a foundation to build on, but takes a lot of interpretation and work to run.

 By definition, a DAO reduces the need, in part, for that People OS.

 But, unless your DAO is completely autonomous on the blockchain and requires no human intervention ever, your DAO still needs some version of an old-fashioned, people Operating System.

 Even Bitcoin requires coordination and changes (see Taproot and otherwise) that the blockchain can’t do alone.

 What parts of the People OS does your DAO need?

 It depends on the DAO.
 You can read through the various parts of an Operating System to decide what you need.
 In deciding what you need, think about what questions and problems may arise in the future.